Click to visit Home page

 The majority of conjunctions involving Neptune are not spectacular to view because the planet is never visible to the naked-eye.
 Twilight quickly renders the planet unobservable (even through binoculars) such that conjunctions taking place less than about 22° from the Sun are difficult or impossible to see.
 Since Venus is always less than 47° from the Sun and Mercury is always less than about 27° from the Sun, it follows that conjunctions of either of these inferior planets with Neptune will have a limited window of time within which they will be observable.

 The following table lists the conjunctions involving Neptune which take place at solar elongations of greater than 20° over the period in question.
 In several cases, other planets and/or stars are also in the vicinity and these are detailed.
-Note that, because some of the conjunctions occur in twilight, the planets involved may not appear as bright as their listed magnitude suggests.

-Table listing Neptune conjunctions with other planets from 2011 to 2023 (Copyright Martin J Powell, 2021)
+Table listing Neptune conjunctions with other planets from 2024 to 2025 (Copyright Martin J Powell, 2021)

 Although any given conjunction takes place at a particular instant in time, it is worth pointing out that, because of the planets' relatively slow daily motions, such events are interesting to observe for several days both before and after the actual conjunction date.